hpi-studyu/studyu/docker/README.md

 If you want to use a different database, several more steps are necessary.
-You can either use a managed Supabase project at [supabase.com](https://supabase.com) and link it with your StudyU instance, or you can self-host Supabase on your own as explained in [Use Case #2].
+You can either use a managed Supabase project at [supabase.com](https://supabase.com) and link it with your StudyU instance, or you can self-host Supabase on your own as explained in [Use Case #2](#use-case-2-run-a-self-hosted-supabase-instance-together-with-studyu).

-In order to run your StudyU instance under a custom domain or a different port, refer to [nginx setup].
+In order to run your StudyU instance under a custom domain or a different port, refer to [Change hostname or ports](#change-hostname-or-ports).

 ## Use Case #2: Run a self-hosted Supabase instance together with StudyU

 Supabase can be [self-hosted](https://supabase.com/docs/guides/self-hosting/docker) by design, since they are open source.
 We provide a modified version of their docker setup, specifically optimized to work with StudyU.
-Everything for this is located in the [supabase](/supabase) directory.
+Everything for this is located in the [supabase directory](supabase).

 Supabase consists out of [several tools](https://supabase.com/docs/guides/getting-started/architecture) with PostgreSQL database as the core.
 To make it easy to perform changes to the Supabase middleware independently